-White Sands National Monument, located in the Chihuahuan Desert, protects 40 percent (115 square miles) of the 275 square-mile gypsum dunefield, which is the largest gypsum dunefield in the world.
+White Sands National Park, located in the Chihuahuan Desert, protects 40 percent (115 square miles) of the 275 square-mile gypsum dunefield, which is the largest gypsum dunefield in the world.
 Upon first glance, this enormous dunefield may seem barren and empty—full of nothing but shifting white sand.
-In reality, however, White Sands National Monument is home to a wide variety of natural features and ecosystems, including Lake Lucero and other playas, unique hydrology, and living soils.
+In reality, however, White Sands National Park is home to a wide variety of natural features and ecosystems, including Lake Lucero and other playas, unique hydrology, and living soils.

 The coldest and wettest desert in North America, the Chihuahuan Desert covers a vast area, one third larger than all of New Mexico.
 This desert is located in three U.S. states and five Mexican states.

 Out of the expansive landscape of the Chihuahuan Desert rise two of the world’s two largest gypsum dunefields and an international partnership that strives to protect, understand, and share this collective story of intrigue, resilience, and beauty.